List three similarities and three differences between plant and animal cells.

 Cell Membranes Answers

-Answer: Phospholipids are composed of both hydrophobic, or lipid, and hydrophilic, or phosphorous-based, parts.
+Answer: Phospholipids are composed of both hydrophobic (lipid) and hydrophilic (phosphorous-based) parts.
 This means that they can form bilayers with water on either side.
-It is this special property that allows for membranes to form at all.
+It is this special property that allows membranes to form at all.

 Answer: Mitochondria convert sugars into ATP and CO2 through the process of cellular respiration.
 Chloroplasts convert CO2 into sugars through the process of photosynthesis.
-The products of one process become the reactants of the next and so on in the great "circle of life."
+The products of one process become the reactants of the next in the great "circle of life."